SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 👉 Go back to **Workspaces**.

+> The creation of the Resource Group will take a minute to be created.
+Refresh the **Workspace** page until your Resource Group shows up.

 👉 Select your connection and your resource group.

 👉 Ensure it is selected.
 It should appear at the top next to SAP AI Launchpad.